What to expect when you book an appointment:

 After discussing your present complaint and any worries you may have regarding treatment, Janet will assess your problems.
 Initially by feeling the pulse at your wrist; looking at your tongue and also by feeling some areas on your abdomen.

-Along with a physical examination, this in depth history helps to make a Chinese medical diagnosis and help form a treatment plan tailored to your specific needs.
+Along with a physical examination, this in depth history is used to make a Chinese medical diagnosis and help develop a treatment plan tailored to your specific needs.

-The aim of your individual assessment is to build a complete picture of you – to understand your health history, treatment goals and try to identify the root of any current health problems.
+The aim of your individual assessment is to build a more complete picture of you – to understand your health history, treatment goals and to identify the root of any current health problems.

 Janet is happy to answer your questions at any stage of the assessment and treatment, or simply let you relax.